djalbat/yapp/README.md

 There are three ways to use Yapp:

-1. Vanilla JavaScript, with no need to install any additional packages,
+1. Vanilla JavaScript, with no need to install any additional packages.

-2. leverage an [Easy](https://github.com/djalbat/easy) element, which is slightly less cumbersome,
+2. Leverage an [Easy](https://github.com/djalbat/easy) element, which is slightly less cumbersome.

-3. or use JSX by way of [Juxtapose](https://github.com/djalbat/juxtapose).
+3. Use JSX by way of [Juxtapose](http://juxtapose.info).
 This is arguably the most elegant approach.

 The second approach is recommended to begin with.